caciulla/amaro/content/posts/types.md

   alt: A row of Italian wine and amari behind the bar
   caption: A collection of Italian wine and amari behind the bar
 ---

 When discussing different types of amari its important to remember that amaro is currently not regulated.
-Some producers are petitioning to have a D.O.P, denominazione di origine protetta (protected designation of origin), added to amari, similar to wines and cheese, but right now none exits.
+Some producers are petitioning to have a D.O.P, denominazione di origine protetta (protected designation of origin) added to amari, similar to wines and cheese, but right now none exists.
 There are no strict classifications for different types of amaro.
-But certain distinctions can be made based on the the ingredients used and the flavor profile of the amaro.
+But certain distinctions can be made based on the ingredients used and the flavor profile of the amaro.
 ![]()
 Most often the term 'Amaro' refers to digestivos (or digestif) although aperitivos (or apertif) also fall into the category.

 ## Apertivos (aperitif)-